Physics of Absorption

 Fortunately this is already more that we need to know for the following qualitative discussion of absorption spectra.
 However, this material will be needed later, for example in understanding ﬂuorescence.
 In any case, the basics of quantum-mechanical terminology are mentioned here in hope of minimizing confusion when the lower-case and upper-case notations are seen elsewhere.
 The excellent ChemWiki and the atomic spectroscopy chapter of J. B. Tatum’s online Stellar Atmospheres give more detailed but still qualitative presentations of these matters, which are treated in their full quantum-mechanical glory in texts on quantum physics and chemistry.

 For the present, it is suﬃcient to know that the electrons in an atom or molecule have very speciﬁc energies—that is, the allowed electron energies are quantized.
 This physical reality is reﬂected mathematically in the discrete (integer or half-integer) values of the quantum numbers introduced above.

 Recall that light is a propagating electromagnetic ﬁeld.
-For the moment, we can think of a photon as a localized spatial region with a rapidly ﬂuctuating electric ﬁeld.
-If the electric ﬁeld is oscillating with a frequency (units of cycles per second, or ), then the photon has energy
+For the moment, we can think (rather naively) of a photon as a region of space with a propagating and rapidly ﬂuctuating electric ﬁeld.
+If the electric ﬁeld is oscillating with a frequency (units of Hertz, i.e. cycles per second or ), then the photon has energy

 where is Planck’s constant, is the speed of light, and is the wavelength (in a vacuum).